Workplace safety signs and meanings are key parts of keeping your workplace safe from all sorts of hazards.

 Simple: if your workers and visitors can’t see safety signs and symbols, are they really doing their job?

-Some of the issues that affect visibility include…
+Some of the mistakes or issues that affect visibility include…

 Whether it’s stacks of cardboard boxes, discarded pallets or equipment, anything that physically blocks a sign from view is something you need to address, ASAP.